We use cookies to improve your experience. By using our site, you agree to our use of cookies. Read more in our Cookies Policy.

 Your Choices

-You have a choice about whether or not you wish to receive information us.
-If you do not want to receive direct marketing communications from us then you can select your choices by ticking the relevant boxes situated on the forms where we collect your information.
+You have a choice about whether you wish to receive information us.
+If you do not want to receive direct marketing communications from us, then you can select your choices by ticking the relevant boxes situated on the forms where we collect your information.

 You can change your communication preferences at any time by either: